The pinnacle of classic Bentleys, the Turbo R can be a lot easier to live with than the later VW-based cars. You still need to know your stuff though

 Bodywork

-Pressed Steel made Bentley Turbo R bodyshells out of thick metal which explains the car’s 2.5-tonne heft.
+Pressed Steel made these bodyshells out of thick metal which explains the car’s 2.5-tonne heft.
 Like anything old and made from steel though, they can suffer in the British climate and the wheelarches are the first to go.
 The cars were originally fitted with rubber stonechip guards on the leading edges of the wheelarch and some owners remove them when they start to perish but it’s also worth questioning whether they were removed for arch rust repairs.

 More expensive to fix though is bubbling around the screens, especially common at the base of the rear window where it’s a costly repair with the glass needing to be removed for welding access.

 In a largely futile attempt at weight saving, the bonnet, boot and door skins are aluminium, so they won’t rust but reactive corrosion can be an issue, most commonly on the bottom of the bootlid.
-One easy fix is to fit an oversized rear plate to simply hide the area.
+One easy fix is to fit an oversized rear number plate to simply hide the area.

 Faded paint on the bonnet doesn’t necessarily mean it’s been painted: the turbocharged V8 generates a fair bit of heat and if the insulation panels are no longer present on the underside of the bonnet then the paint will suffer.